KodyKendall/nlweb-wp/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of NLWeb for WordPress.
+Initial release of NLWeb AI Chatbot.
 Bring conversational AI to your site!

 == Contribute ==